blawson69/PurseStrings/README.md

 # PurseStrings

-This script handles currency and currency exchanges for characters using the 5e Shaped Sheet.
-It adds fields to each character which act as a "purse" for storing the requisite cp, sp, gp, ep, and pp, and will add/substract from them appropriately when collecting loot, paying for goods/services, etc.
+This [Roll20](http://roll20.net/) script handles currency and currency exchanges for characters using the 5e Shaped Sheet.
+It adds fields to each character which act as a "Purse" for storing the requisite cp, sp, gp, ep, and pp, and will add/substract from them appropriately when collecting loot, paying for goods/services, etc.

-### Coinage syntax
+### Coinage
-Coinage can be sent as either a list of amount/demonimations (no commas) or as a shorthand list with a colon separating the amounts in denomination order with zeros for placeholders (no spaces).
+Coinage can be sent as either a list of amounts & denominations (no commas), or as a shorthand list with a colon separating the amounts in denominational order from smallest to largest with zeros for placeholders (no spaces).

-**Examples**
 Both of the examples below represent 30cp and 4gp:
 * 30cp 4gp
 * 30:0:0:4:0